Sp2000/colplus-portal-components/README.md

 1. `catalogueKey` - the dataset key from the [Catalogue of Life clearinghouse](https://data.catalogue.life/)
 2. `pathToTaxon` - The local path to the taxon page of your website (for links in the taxon tree to point towards).
-3. `fixedHigherTaxonKey` - (Optional) if the search should only be in a certain Family, Order etc
+3. `defaultTaxonKey` - (Optional) if the search should default to a certain Family, Order etc
+4. `citation` - (Optional) either "top" or "bottom" include the neccessary dataset citation above or below the search component

 ```
 <div id="search"></div> <!- Dom element for the search to attach to -->